Jiblex/SOAR-EDR/README.md

 <br>
 <br>

-To send the isolation request as well get the isolation status confirmation, I used the HTTP Requets blocks to send the requests to LimaCharlie.
+To send the isolation request as well get the isolation status confirmation, I used the HTTP Request blocks to send the requests to LimaCharlie.
 In order to be able to have the requests perform actions on LimaCharlie, I needed to make a new credential for LimaCharlie on Tines using my organization's API.
 The API token in this case lasts only an hour, this way I do not need to worry about it being misused from Tines while I am not working on the project.
 Tines makes it really easy to input a new token if the previous is no longer valid, which I liked a lot.
 Once implemented, I decided to run LaZagne.exe again, which triggered a Slack message and email, clicked the "Take Action" link, and selected "Yes" before submitting the form.

 <img width="776" alt="Screenshot 2024-09-10 at 23 55 46" src="https://github.com/user-attachments/assets/c53801c7-61cf-4a04-ba2d-fb6458d17f41">
 <br>